How to Make a Penny Coffee Table

 Step 6: Apply Epoxy Resin

-The final step to the tedious process of creating a penny coffee table was to apply the epoxy resin.
+The final step of creating a penny coffee table was applying the epoxy resin.

 We used a 32 oz.
 Epoxy Resin Kit for Super Gloss Coating and Table Tops.
-After mixing it according to the directions, we poured it directly on top of the pennies, and used a plastic spreader to smooth it over to each edge.
+After mixing it according to the directions, we poured it directly on top of the pennies and used a plastic spreader to push it over to each edge.

-We locked the table in our spare room for the next 72 hours to harden without little fingers poking it.
+We locked the table in our spare room for the next 72 hours so it could harden without little fingers poking it.

 And we were done!